 A Change of Plans – Reforestation

 If you know me at all, you know why I am not a girl that’s going to trek through the tropical hills.
-So after I waved good-bye to Abi I took myself to a cozy internet cafe in Amber Cove (Carnival’s dock) and plugged myself in for a solid 2 hours while sipping ice tea.
+After I waved good-bye to Abi I took myself to a cozy internet cafe in Amber Cove (Carnival’s dock).
+I plugged myself in for a solid two hours while sipping ice tea.
 I’m sure you’re not surprised by the fact that internet strength in the middle of the ocean is less than stellar.
 I needed my fix!

 Winding through the lush green hills of the Dominican Republic, Abi’s group made their way by bus to the Loma Isabel de Torres Monumento Natural Nursery where they spent a couple of hours working side-by-side to make a difference.
 When asked why the locals aren’t more involved in the reforestation projects, it was explained that it’s a learning process.
 Farmer’s take down the trees to make room for grazing animals, so it’s a case of learning about the impact of today’s practices on future growth.
 It’s a work in progress and with such a small staff at the nursery, the work of the volunteers will hopefully provide a sustainable impact on the future.